VRK-YTI/yti-ui/docs/matomo.md

 ## Development

 By default, Matomo is disabled in development.
-If you need to enable it, just add the following lines to `.env.local` and restart Next.js.
-These settings are the same as in development servers.
+If you need to enable it, uncheck "Only track visits and actions when the action URL starts with one of the above URLs." checkbox from site settings in Matomo and add the following lines to `.env.local` and restart Next.js.

 Be careful not to typo any of these variables.
 Production site is still protected so you can't corrupt its analytics accidentally.